Susan-Kathoni/AkanNameGenerator/README.md

-# PROJECT NAME
+## PROJECT NAME
 AkanNameGenerator

-# PROJECT DESCRIPTION
+## PROJECT DESCRIPTION
 This web application will essentially give the user an Akan name.
 To generate this, it will take a user's birthday and calculate the day of the week they were born and then depending on their gender outputs their Akan name.

-# AUTHOR'S INFORMATION
+## AUTHOR'S INFORMATION
+My name is Susan Kariuki.I am a trained teacher of English/Literature but currently pursuing software development at Moringa school.

-# CONTACT INFORMATION
+## CONTACT INFORMATION
 Incase of any issue(s) partaining this work, you can reach out to me:
 Mobile no.: 0750923041
 Email: kathonisusan@gmail.com

-# SETUP INSTRUCTIONS
+## SETUP INSTRUCTIONS

-# BDD
+## BDD

 ## TECHNOLOGIES USED